 Current diabetes treatments on the market and in development all treat symptoms only, without addressing fundamentally the underlying beta-cell degeneration which keeps progressing at a steady rate.
 Hence, the key patient need in diabetes is durability, i.e. how to prevent the increase in dose and addition of multiple therapies.

 reMYND’s lead diabetes program ReS39 doubles the endogenous insulin production capacity of the pancreas by restoring beta-cell function in as well T1DM as T2DM animal models.
 Hence, ReS39 provides as well fast symptomatic relief as durability in T2DM.
-In addition, ReS39 reduces liver weight and its triglyceride content, making it also relevant for NASH.
+In addition, ReS39 reduces liver weight and its triglyceride content.

 The program has a similar protective effect on dopamine producing neurons in animal models of Parkinson’s disease (PD), the most common motor disorder, typically affecting the aged 65+ population.

 reMYND and Novo Nordisk will develop this program further together.